L-Theanine: Powerful Health Benefits For Mind & Body

-As such, when l-theanine is taken together with caffeine, one can experience a stimulated, energy-boosting effect without the unwanted anxiety and jumpiness.
+As such, when l-theanine is taken together with caffeine, one can experience a stimulated, energy-boosting effect without unwanted anxiety and jumpiness.

-L-THEANINE CAN ENHANCE MEMORY AND COGNITION
+4. ENHANCE MEMORY AND COGNITION

-This botanically-sourced compound can gently pull away anxiety and stimulate energy in a calming, not-so-over-the-top way.
+This botanically-sourced compound can gently pull away the anxiety and stimulate energy in a calming, not-so-over-the-top way.
 Naturally, this can also bring better brain function and focus to the forefront.

-In fact, a 2011 study showed that l-theanine indeed has benefits for the brain and mind.
+A 2011 study showed that l-theanine indeed has benefits for the brain and mind.

 In this double-blind, placebo-controlled trial, an l-theanine extract (along with green tea extract) helped improve cognitive impairment in test subjects who experience problems with cognition on the regular, or who have cognitive disorders.